 • Touch-up: If edges lift, heat gently and press down before the problem worsens

-With proper selection, application, and care, bumper stickers can be a fun way to personalise your vehicle while protecting its finish.
-Take your time with the process, and your stickers will look great for years.
+With proper selection, application, and care, bumper stickers personalise your vehicle while protecting its finish.
+Following correct surface preparation and adhesive selection ensures stickers maintain appearance and adhesion for years.